adam-fowler/compress-nio/README.md

 try emptyBuffer.compressStream(to: &compressedBuffer, with: compressor, finalise: true)
 ```

-While streaming if the buffer you are compressing into is too small a `NIOCompress.bufferOverflow` error will be thrown.
+While streaming if the buffer you are compressing into is too small a `CompressNIO.bufferOverflow` error will be thrown.
 In this situation you can provide another `ByteBuffer` to receive the remains of the data.
 Data may have already been decompressed into your original buffer so don't throw away the original.